 D-408: Prohibited Activities

-TWC and Boards must ensure that Workforce Solutions Office staff do not engage in the following activities:
+Boards must ensure that Workforce Solutions Office staff do not engage in the following activities:

 Answering questions or making predictions about unemployment benefits eligibility and receipt.
 Workforce Solutions Office staff must direct all individuals with unemployment benefits questions and problems to an Unemployment Tele-Center at (800) 939-6631 or by submitting a request for TWC staff contact through the External Contact Request System.